-2018 Aetna Medicare PPO Choice and HMO Prime Plans for Los Angeles County.
+2020 Aetna Medicare PPO Choice and HMO Prime and Select Plans for Los Angeles County.

-The upcoming Open-Enrollment started October 15 and ends December 7.
+Open-Enrollment begins October 15 and ends December 7.
 All changes and new enrollments take effect on January 1 2018.
 Call me on October 1, that is when I will have access to all Medicare Advantage companies and plans through out California.
 Or check back here, I should have the information online.

 You can go to any doctor, specialist or hospital whether they are in- or out-of-network.
 With the exception of emergency or urgent care, it may cost more to get care from out-of-network providers.